freerange/site/soups/blog/hello-printer.markdown

 ## (Little Printer)

 Some of you will definitely be wondering about how this relates to [Little Printer](http://bergcloud.com/littleprinter).
 While it's clear that I've been interested in "whimsical thermal printing" for some time ([Timmy][] was built a year ago, long before Little Printer was announced), it's obvious that the open source project I am presenting here shares some common aspects with [BERG](http://berglondon.com)'s own approach.

-At BERG's request I've avoided making references to Little Printer to avoid confusing anyone, and naturally all of the content they are producing is proprietary.
+At their request I've avoided making references to Little Printer to avoid confusing anyone.

 That said, for what it's worth: **I believe the two projects complement each other perfectly.**